-El Raval is the infamous neighborhood once known for drinking establishments, cabaret shows, prostitution, crime and Hemingway — and that’s exactly why you should stay there.
+El Raval is the infamous neighborhood once known for drinking establishments, cabaret shows, crime and Hemingway — and that cultural mix is exactly why you should stay there.
 This neighborhood embraces its gritty past while looking to a modern future.
 Centrally located near the main port in the historical district of Barcelona commonly known as Ciutat Vella, today El Raval is far more charming than seedy.

 Here you will also find one of Gaudi’s earlier works, the Palau Güell, and the Barcelona Museum of Contemporary Art, more affectionately called MACBA.
 Here you will find locals of El Raval on the steps drinking wine and watching the skateboarders do tricks in the streets.

 Today El Raval has become a treat for young foodies and boozehounds.
-The neighborhood is filled with restaurants and bars like Bar Marsella (pictured above), an old absinthe bar stuck in the time of Hemingway (the writer himself used to drink here quite often), or Bar Cañete, a modern player in the Barcelona culinary scene using classic Catalan ingredients to make innovative, modern dishes.
+The neighborhood is filled with restaurants and bars like Bar Marsella, an old absinthe bar stuck in the time of Hemingway (the writer himself used to drink here quite often), or Bar Cañete, a modern player in the Barcelona culinary scene using classic Catalan ingredients to make innovative, modern dishes.

-Poble Sec is the perfect neighborhood to stay in if you are looking for a some peace and quiet but also want to eat like a local.
+Poble Sec is the best neighborhood in Barcelona is you’re a foodie — but also if you are looking for a some peace and quiet.
 The neighborhood is quiet during the day but really comes to life at night when all the tiny tapas bars along the pedestrian-only Carrer de Blai open up shop and fill with hungry locals.
 This is the neighborhood to drink vermouth, grab some cheap eats, and revel in being Catalan if only for the duration of your stay.

 While there are no major tourist sites in Poble Sec, this neighborhood is well connected by metro and it’s just a hike up the hill to see the castle of Montjuic, the gardens, and to take the funicular down to the beach.